Registration for TBS 2024 is CLOSED!

 23. Behavior that is strictly prohibited:

 - Being anywhere without the counselors knowledge/approval.

 - Use of vulgar words or expressions.

-- The use of physical force in resolving arguments.
+- Fights and the use of physical force in resolving arguments.

 24. Students are not allowed to: